 - Pay all bank transaction fees or bank charges (including the beneficiary bank fees and currency conversion fee) as the buyer pays all the import taxes.

-- Keep your transaction record, share it with your supplier, and plan for bank fees.
+- I keep my transaction record, share it with your supplier, and plan for bank fees.
 It is safer and helps me out later.

 FAQs about Paying Chinese Suppliers by TT Payment: